 It is possible to participate in Module 1 only.

-Maximum number of participants: unlimited for Modules 1a and b, 3-4 participants per group for Module 2, max.
-6 groups
+Maximum number of participants: unlimited for Module 1, 20 participants for Module 2

 Methodology: Input by trainer, Q&A, writing and editing own text, feedback.